WRLC/alma-fines/README.md

 ```
 Configure the settings.py file to match your environemnt.

+On WRLC servers this app runs in a Green Unicorn (Python WSGI HTTP Server) service.
+The daemon is started and stoped via systemd.
+The config is `/etc/systemd/system/alma-fines.service`

 ### Tests
 After configuring settings.py, run `pytest -v` to be sure you've configured settings.py with valide API keys.
 Run this app